 In that case, you will be able to make yourself unique, differentiate yourself from your competition, and cater to the specific needs of a potential home buyer in this vacation spot.

-This will also give you the chance to become a specialist in the respective real estate niche with its related products and services.
+This will also allow you to become a specialist in the respective real estate niche with its related products and services.

-What Are the Downsides of Focusing on Real Estate Niches in General?
+The Downsides of Focusing on a Real Estate Niche

 There are, of course, also some downsides when it comes to real estate niches.

-One I already mentioned above, which is to niche down too much, to the extent that you won’t target a large enough target audience.
+One I already mentioned above is to narrow down too much to the extent that you won’t target a large enough audience.

 Another downside is becoming too dependent on a product or service.